soundpress/RulesOfNYC/docs/c19/index.rst

 Old Rules means Title 35 of the Rules of the City of New York as in effect before the Activation Date.

-Official Taxicab Vehicle ("OTV") is the vehicle that is a purpose built taxicab for model years 2014 - 2024, manufactured pursuant to the City's contract with Nissan North America.
-All references to OTV include Accessible OTV unless otherwise specified.

-Official Taxicab Vehicle Activation Date ("OTV Activation Date") is the date on or after which the Official Taxicab Vehicle is required to be used in the Hack-up of any Unrestricted Medallion unless otherwise provided in 35 RCNY Chapter 67.

 Owner means the legal owner and is further defined in each relevant Chapter.

 Paratransit Base or Base Station is the facility from which a paratransit service operates a transportation service for Persons with Disabilities, including all ambulette services.